Stunning Perfection: Yellowstone in the Fall Offers Wildlife, Perfect Temperatures, and Less People!

 Blue Moon Bakery – This place actually can accommodate your taste buds from breakfast to dessert.
 For breakfast, you can get your caffeine fix and the town favorite, the Benny.

 Hungry Moose – This is another spot that can feed you throughout the day.
-In the morning, it’s a quick spot to grab a coffee and breakfast sandwich or burrito.
+In the morning, it’s a quick spot to grab a drip coffee and breakfast sandwich or burrito.
 They also have a deli with delicious sandwiches and salads.
-The Moose is one of the grocery stores in town as well.
+The Hungry Moose is also one of the grocery stores in town.

 Lunch